operator-playground-io/community-jaeger-operator-tile/tutorials/cleanup.md

  kubectl delete -f jaegerInstance.yaml
  ```

-Note: Here jaegerInstance.yaml  is the CR of the Jaeger Operator Instance.
+Note: Here jaegerInstance.yaml is the custom resource of the Jaeger Operator Instance.